 - Ocular Melanoma: This type of melanoma develops in the eye.
 The most common sign is a sudden change in vision.

 Diagnosing melanoma will begin with a thorough review of the patient’s medical history, followed by a physical exam.
-During this exam, the doctor will closely inspect the patient’s entire body for any signs of melanoma (see above).
-They may also check for enlarged lymph nodes, which are a sign that cancer has spread.
+During this exam, the doctor may closely inspect the patient’s entire body for any signs of melanoma (see above).
+The doctor may also check for enlarged lymph nodes, which are a sign that cancer may have spread.

-If they suspect melanoma, a biopsy may be done.
-This involves removing a sample of tissue so that it can be examined for cancerous cells.
+If the doctor suspects melanoma, a biopsy may be done.
+This involves removing a sample of tissue so that it can be examined for cancerous cells under the microscope.
 There are several different types of biopsies: